rksht/scaffold/README.md

-## A set of C++ utitilities including
+## A set of C++ utilities into the mix.

-* Foundation library by Bitsquid
+* Foundation library by Bitsquid plays a big part which resides in the top level.

-And some additions by me
+* A scanner for tokenizing input.

-* A usual scanner for usual tokenizing.
+* Some more allocators.

-* A json loader.
+* Some more data structures.

-* An arena allocator.
+Then there's more in submodules/ directory which contains third-party projects I'm using.

-* A POD-key hash based on foundation's hash.
+(README is kind of in progress)